 - Helps prevent neural tube defects in newborns

-Vitamin B7: (also known as Biotin) is another important B-complex for energy.
-Vitamin B7 helps assist the release of energy from carbohydrates.
+B7 (also known as biotin): This B complex is another important B vitamin for energy.
+B7 helps assist the release of energy from carbohydrates and is required for metabolizing fat.
 The recommended dietary allowance of vitamin B7 is 30-100 mcg/day.

 - Helps form fatty acids